ArsenArsen/KShare/README.md

 qmake // Might be qmake-qt5 on your system make
 ```

+On systems with FFMpeg pre-3.1 you need to apply `OlderSystemFix.patch` to `recording/encoders/encoder.cpp`.
+On systems with Qt pre-5.7 you need to install the Qt version from their website.

 ###### Started on 19th of April 2017 to bring some attention and improvement to Linux screenshotting.